atanofiu/Group-Lab/README.md

-### Roles

-- **Project Manager/Release Coordinator**: Oversees project development, coordinates tasks, and manages the release process.
+## Project divide amoung the Group members:

+The project is divided into four main parts:

+i.
+Game Logic and Backend:
-- **Developer**: Implements the game logic and user interface.
+        - Implements game logic to determine the winner based on player choices.

+ii.
+User Interface:
-- **QA Tester**: Tests the game for bugs and ensures quality.
+        - Designs and implements the web interface for player interaction and result display.

+iii.
+Testing and Quality Assurance:
+        - Ensures game functionality through thorough testing and issue debugging.

+iv.
+Documentation and Deployment:
+        - Provides user and developer documentation.
+        - Manages the deployment process for online accessibility.